leox1v/query_decoder/README.md

-# query_decoder
-Decoding a Neural Retriever's Latent Space for Query Suggestion
+# Decoding a Neural Retriever's Latent Space for Query Suggestion

+Leonard Adolphs, Michelle Chen Huebscher, Christian Buck, Sertan Girgin, Olivier Bachem, Massimiliano Ciaramita, Thomas Hofmann

+Links to the code and data accompanying the paper will soon be published here.